 Dasyra was the first Ealintaine to die in the Godling Wars.
-She had openly attack Gaeruhn and opened his belly releasing the sun.
+She had openly attacked Gaeruhn and sliced open his belly releasing the sun.
 Kiravor killed Dasyra and Selefahn placed her essence in the skies as the stars.
 Over the ages, she regained consciousness and began to gather disciples.
 Hoping one day, to regain form and continue her fight against Gaeruhn.

 The heart of Dasyra’s power is that what has been lost might yet return in new and glorious forms.
 From her example, mortals learn that our good deeds may reverberate throughout Time.
 The stars remain both sign and seal of her great passion.
 Not only do they inspire us to devote our lives and deaths for the greater good, but they also set the wheel of the seasons and tug at our destiny.
 Beneath the wheeling stars, the arc of the history bends towards justice.

 Alignment: Lawful Good

 Domains: Good, Glory, Law, Repose, Void,

 Subdomains: Ancestors, Archon, Friendship, Heroism, Honor, Loyalty, Martyr, Stars

 “Lights in the Darkness” by Maryann Lanta, Chanter of Parthis, Devoted Daughter of Faenithol, excerpt…